NikolaBWeb/major-flutter-projects/neuroblast_dashboard/README.md

 The main application code is located in the `lib` directory.
 Key files and directories include:

 - `main.dart`: Entry point for the application.
-- `providers/`: Contains state management providers.
+- `providers/`: Contains state management providers for Riverpod.
-- `screens/`: Contains all screen widgets for the application.
+- `screens/`: Contains all screen widgets for the application, like Home, Patient Details, etc.
-- `widgets/`: Contains reusable UI components.
+- `widgets/`: Contains reusable UI components, such as buttons and cards.
-- `models/`: Defines data models used in the app.
+- `models/`: Defines data models used in the app, such as Patient and Note.
 -
 ### Key Packages and Their Uses